Michael D. Gilbert

 - Vice Dean

 Michael Gilbert is vice dean of UVA Law.
 He teaches courses on election law, legislation, and law and economics, and his current research focuses on campaign finance law, corruption and the adjudication of “culture war” disputes.
-Gilbert is working on a book-length project on public law and economics.
-His research has appeared in multiple law reviews, peer-reviewed journals and edited volumes, and he has lectured throughout the United States and around the world, including in Ecuador, Germany, Hong Kong, Mexico, and Israel.
+In 2022, Oxford University Press published Gilbert’s book, Public Law and Economics.
+His research has appeared in multiple law reviews, peer-reviewed journals and edited volumes, and he has lectured throughout the United States and around the world, including in Ecuador, France, Germany, Hong Kong, Israel and Mexico.

-Gilbert directs UVA Law’s Center for Public Law and Political Economy.
-He is a member of the Democracy Initiative’s Corruption Lab for Ethics, Accountability, and the Rule of Law.
+Gilbert is a member of the Democracy Initiative’s Corruption Lab for Ethics, Accountability, and the Rule of Law.
 In spring 2020, he was a visiting professor at Universidad Torcuato di Tella in Buenos Aires.
 Gilbert has won UVA’s All-University Teaching Award and the Student Council Distinguished Teaching Award.
+He was the inaugural director of UVA Law’s Center for Public Law and Political Economy.

 Prior to joining the faculty, Gilbert clerked for Judge William A. Fletcher on the U.S. Court of Appeals for the Ninth Circuit.
-He received his J.D. and Ph.D. from the University of California, Berkeley, where he served as articles editor on the California Law Review and received multiple distinctions, including Olin Fellowships in Law and Economics and a National Science Foundation Doctoral Dissertation Grant.
+He received his J.D. and Ph.D. from the University of California, Berkeley, where he served as articles editor on the California Law Review and received multiple distinctions, including Olin Fellowships in Law and Economics and a grant from the National Science Foundation.

 - Ph.D.University of California at Berkeley2008